2nd Welsh Brigade, Royal Field Artillery: Mobilisation

 After the order to mobilise was received on 4 August 1914, the units of the Welsh Division assembled at their drill halls.
 The 2nd Welsh Brigade mobilised at Cardiff under the command of Lt-Col H.T.
 Gilling, TD, who had been CO since 1913.

-By 11 August the units had completed their concentration and TF members were invited to volunteer for Overseas Service.
-Four days later the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units, and on 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
+By 11 August, the units had completed their concentration and TF members were invited to volunteer for Overseas Service.
+Four days later, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units, and on 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.

 1/II Welsh Brigade, RFA

-At the end of August the Welsh Division concentrated at Northampton to continue its training.
-On 18 November the division was warned for garrison duty in India, but this was cancelled and in December it moved to Cambridge, then to Bedford in May 1915.
-In July the infantry of the division (now renamed the 53rd (Welsh) Division) embarked for service at Gallipoli, but the divisional artillery remained at Bedford.
-In October the batteries were re-armed with modern 18-pounder guns and on 8 November they handed over their obsolescent 15-pounders to the 2nd Line unit, which had just arrived at Bedford.
+At the end of August, the Welsh Division concentrated at Northampton to continue its training.
+On 18 November, the division was warned for garrison duty in India, but this was cancelled and in December it moved to Cambridge, then to Bedford in May 1915.
+In July, the infantry of the division (now renamed the 53rd (Welsh) Division) embarked for service at Gallipoli, but the divisional artillery remained at Bedford.
+In October, the batteries were re-armed with modern 18-pounder guns and on 8 November they handed over their obsolescent 15-pounders to the 2nd Line unit, which had just arrived at Bedford.

 53rd (Welsh) Divisional Artillery was now ordered to France to join the British Expeditionary Force (BEF) on the Western Front.
 It embarked on 20 November and had concentrated at Pont-Remy by 25 November, from where parties were sent to various divisional artilleries for instruction in front line duties.

 Meanwhile, after suffering appalling casualties at Gallipoli, 53rd (Welsh) Division had been withdrawn to Egypt to refit.
-On 30 January 1916 the divisional artillery was ordered to rejoin the rest of the division.
-The batteries entrained at Pont-Remy, embarked at Marseilles on 3 February and disembarked at Alexandria on 11 February.
+On 30 January 1916, the divisional artillery was ordered to rejoin the rest of the division.
+The batteries entrained at Pont-Remy, embarked at Marseille on 3 February and disembarked at Alexandria on 11 February.
 By 22 February the artillery had rejoined the division at Beni Salama.
-For the rest of the year the recuperating division was stationed in the Suez Canal defences.
+For the rest of the year, the recuperating division was stationed in the Suez Canal defences.

-In May 1916 the TF field brigades were numbered, the 1/II Welsh being designated CCLXVI Brigade, RFA, (266 Brigade) and the batteries became A, B and C. Then on 25 December 1916 the divisional artillery was reorganised: A Bty of CCLXVI Bde was broken up between B and C Btys (to make them up to six guns each) and they were redesignated A and B, while the brigade was redesignated CCLXVII Brigade, RFA (267 Bde).
+In May 1916, the TF field brigades were numbered, the 1/II Welsh being designated CCLXVI Brigade, RFA, (266 Brigade) and the batteries became A, B and C. Then, on 25 December 1916, the divisional artillery was reorganised: A Bty of CCLXVI Bde was broken up between B and C Btys (to make them up to six guns each) and they were redesignated A and B, while the brigade was redesignated CCLXVII Brigade, RFA (267 Bde).
 53rd (W) Divisional Ammunition Column had remained in France, and was reformed in Egypt by abolishing the Brigade Ammunition Columns.